Stewart River Watershed

 Lake SWCD is currently working on multiple projects within the Stewart River watershed.
 These projects include stabilizing bank erosion using natural materials, realigning the river channel along 4500 feet of stream, and working with many project partners.

 Our largest project will improve 4500 feet of the Stewart River, seven miles upstream of Lake Superior.
 This project, the Stewart River Stabilization and Habitat Improvement Project, will use Natural Channel Design methods that were established by geomorphologist Dave Rosgen.
 Natural Channel Design will restore channel form, create fish habitat, reduce erosion, and reestablish native vegetation in the riparian corridor.
-This work is planned for summer 2015.
-The restoration will occur concurrently with a stream restoration course for natural resource professionals, taught by Dave Rosgen.
+This work took place during summer 2015.

 Our Goal For The Stewart River Stabilization and Habitat Improvement Project: